-You’ve seen it mentioned on your favorite Web sites and in practically every issue of this magazine.
+You’ve seen it mentioned on your favorite websites and in practically every issue of our magazine.
 Thousands of family historians use it to save and swap their data.
 But for many roots researchers, it’s one of genealogy’s enduring mysteries.

 If you think of computer file formats as languages, GEDCOM is the one that all genealogy software “speaks.”
 Each family tree program has its own default file format (called a proprietary format), which other software usually can’t “translate.”
 But every program can read and write GEDCOM files, too.

 That means you can share your family information with your relatives, even if you use different programs.
 You also can contribute your work to online databases such as FamilySearch Memories, or download a fellow researcher’s data and add it to your own family file—without retyping anything.

 The catch: Because those proprietary formats treat information differently than GEDCOM does, data doesn’t transfer perfectly.
 Some genealogy programs read Family Tree Maker (FTM), Personal Ancestral File (PAF) and other file formats directly—no GEDCOM conversion required.
 That can save time and produce more accurate results, so see if your software offers this option before using a GEDCOM file.